For The Guardian, Seumas Milne's recent output on Russia must present a terrible quandary

 As Putin praises the brutal military dictatorship re-established by Abdel Fattah el-Sisi in Egypt, supports the butchery of the Assad regime and sends tanks into Ukraine, Milne appears unfazed, for his position is truly that of the ultimate relativist; what matters is the global game of power balancing – a truly imperialist position.

 For The Guardian, Milne must present a terrible quandary, or at least he ought to.
-For, to take the editorial line that moral relativism and disinformation ought to be challenged, while publishing the distorted apologia of a Kremlin advocate, one who performs front-of-house PR duties with the president himself, is surely an untenable position.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+For, to take the editorial line that moral relativism and disinformation ought to be challenged, while publishing the distorted apologia of a Kremlin advocate, one who performs front-of-house PR duties with the president himself, is surely an untenable position.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.